peartreegames/blocky-world-editor/README.md

 To create your own ParentSetter create a new class derived from the BlockyParentSetter, which will return a Transform.
 This allows you to place your objects however you wish.
 See the [BlockyWorldStreamer](https://github.com/peartreegames/blocky-world-streamer/) for an example.

+### IBlockyScenePreprocessor

+When finishing painting it's convenient (and advised) to process a scene for optimizations or data collection.
+Any class which implements this interface will be called for all opened scenes when the mode changes.

+    void ProcessScene(BlockyEditorWindow window, Scene scene);
+    void RevertScene(BlockyEditorWindow window, Scene scene);

 ## Hotkeys